heymarkwetzel/ux-portfolio/projects/vbyc.md

 An alum from camp, upon seeing the site for the first time, cried tears of joy.

 ![VBYC Home](/assets/images/projects/vbyc-home.jpg){:class="img-large"}

 ---

 ![VBYC About](/assets/images/projects/vbyc-about.jpg){:class="img-large"}

+---

+## Major wins
+- Sign Up and Donate have been given consistent, prominent locations.
+- Hero imagery shows the story and culture of VBYC.
+- Sessions are easy to find, learn about, and sign up for.
+- A brand new [Typical Day](http://vbyc.org/typical-day/) page sets meaningful expectations for the wary camper and curious parent.
+- Alumni have a more prominent section where they can sign up for updates or donate to their beloved camp

 [View VBYC.org](http://www.vbyc.org){:class="btn-lrg btn-lrg-light-fill btn-full-width-mobile"}